lesaint/lesaint.github.io/damapping/library/presentation.md

 Apart for putting additional pressure on the quality of the documentation, this is good.
 This is where DAMapping really hands over the reins to the developer and give her all the power to write bean mapping code the way she likes.

-A barely hidden wish is that the library will provide powerful enough classes and methods that they will be used by developer in pieces of code far from being bean mapping code.
+A barely hidden wish is that the library will provide powerful enough classes and methods that they will be used by the developer in pieces of code far from being bean mapping code.

 ## modular design